mateodaza/camello/TASK_QUEUE.md

 > After completing a task: mark `[x]`, add summary line, update `PROGRESS.md`, commit together.
 > When starting a new sprint: update the goal below, add new tasks, collapse old completed tasks.

-> **Current sprint:** Sales-Only Polish (NC-247 → NC-251)
+> **Current sprint:** UX Polish + Repo Quality (NC-252 → NC-256)
-> Previous sprints (NC-201→NC-246) are complete.
-This sprint locks the product to sales-only mode, optimizes the agent workspace and analytics UX, and sets up onboarding redesign for a future pass.
-See "Sales-Only Polish Sprint" section below.
+> Previous sprints (NC-201→NC-251 where done) are complete.
+This sprint makes Analytics and Knowledge immediately useful for non-technical business owners, promotes the sales card as the product hero, then does a quality pass on the codebase before shipping to real users.
+See "UX Polish + Repo Quality Sprint" section below.

 ### Sprint guardrails

-**Scope:** This sprint is UI-only polish — no new backend routes, no migrations.
-All changes are in `apps/web/src/`.
+**Scope:** NC-252 through NC-255 are UI-only — no new backend routes, no migrations, all changes in `apps/web/src/`.
+NC-256 is a read-and-fix pass across `apps/` and `packages/` — no logic changes, no API changes.

 **Reuse rule for NC:** Don't create new tRPC procedures.
-All data is already available via existing queries (`trpc.agent.workspace`, `trpc.knowledge.list`, `trpc.learning.list`, `trpc.analytics.*`).
-This sprint only touches how things are displayed.
+All data is already available via existing queries (`trpc.analytics.overview`, `trpc.artifact.list`, `trpc.analytics.artifactMetrics`, `trpc.learning.list`).

-**Sales-only lock:** NC-247 disables non-sales archetype cards in the UI only.
-Do NOT delete archetype files, DB records, or backend logic — the lock is purely cosmetic/interactive.
+**User lens:** Optimize for a non-technical small business owner, not a developer.
+Every section should answer "what does this mean for me?" without jargon or manual setup.

 ## Completed (previous sprints)